 Marketing is developing at an extremely rapid pace with the rise of new technology and the tools you choose to implement and measure your marketing efforts are becoming increasingly plentiful and powerful.

 So how do you choose the right tool for your business with so many options available?
 We’ve done the hard work for you and come up with 12 of the best B2B marketing tools for 2020, check them out below:

 1. SEMRush (SEO)

-This handy software powers your B2B search engine optimisation (SEO) efforts.
-SEO is the process of optimising your website keywords and content to rank high on Google (in organic search) which can prove incredibly valuable for driving online traffic.
+This software powers your B2B search engine optimisation (SEO) efforts.
+SEO is the process of optimising your website keywords and content to rank high on Google (in organic search) which is a key priority for driving online traffic.
 SEMRush tracks the keywords you currently rank for, suggests related keywords & displays your competitor’s rankings.
 You can use it to do your keyword research, track your competitions keyword strategy, run an SEO audit of your blog, look for backlinking opportunities and more.

 A customer relationship management platform (CRM) refers to technologies that companies use to manage and analyse customer interactions and data throughout the customer’s lifecycle.
 HubSpot is a very proficient CRM platform.
 With built-in blog hosting capabilities, the ability to create start to finish content offers & store countless contacts this is a very powerful tool for your B2B marketing.

 HubSpot has been around since 2004 founded by two MIT graduates and has evolved into an industry-leading software platform for inbound marketing.
 Its impressive analytics, powerful free version and integration capabilities make this one tool essential for your marketing.

 - Contact management

 - Company records